 Resolution No. 4: Oregon Division-Registration of Aliens.
-Your Committee concurs therein, and that the incoming Commander-in-Chief is hereby directed to see that the proper presentation of the action taken by this Commandery-in-Chief is prepared and forwarded to the parties designated in the resolution.
+Your Committee concurs therein, and that the incoming Commander-in-Chief is hereby directed to see that the proper presentation of the action taken by this Commandery-in-Chief is repared and forwarded to the parties designated in the resolution ous resolution, but quite long.
+However, I think it would be a ous resolution to have it read to the Commandery-in-Chief.